 Attend Career Fairs.
 If you are looking for work, take every opportunity you can to meet new people and talk to them about your job search.
 Attend job-seeking events such as career fairs.
 Make sure you network with other job seekers as well as with the companies who are looking for employees.
 Learn how you can make the most of career fairs.

 Request God’s assistance.
 As you search for your job, remember that God wants to be involved in your life.
 He wants you to succeed and He can help you find a job that is well suited for you.

 Utilize quorum and Relief Society leaders.
 Under the direction of the bishop in your ward, both the elders quorum and the Relief Society can help you look for a job.

-Use the ward employment specialist.
-In addition to your elders quorum and Relief Society leaders, the bishop can assign a ward member to act as the ward employment specialist to help you through the process of finding a job.
+Use the ward employment specialist or self-reliance specialist.
+In addition to your elders quorum and Relief Society leaders, the bishop can assign a ward member to act as the ward employment specialist or self-reliance specialist to help you through the process of finding a job.